From spacetime thermodynamics to Weyl transverse gravity: Equations of motion from Wald entropy in WTDiff-invariant gravity

 At this point, we have all the ingredients to evaluate the entanglement equilibrium condition~\eqref{equilibrium Wald}.
 After some straightforward simplifications, it reads

 We can once again remove the contractions with an arbitrary, unit timelike vector field $\tilde{n}^{\mu}$ (see Appendix~\ref{n-dependence}).
-Taking the trace of the equations determines the equilibrium value of $\lambda$ corresponding to an isoentropic perturbation
+Taking the trace of the equations determines the equilibrium value of $\lambda$ corresponding to an isentropic perturbation

 Plugging $\lambda$ back into the entanglement equilibrium condition~\eqref{equilibrium Wald 2}, we obtain the traceless equations

 where we defined $\tilde{H}_{\mu\nu}^{(1)}$ as the part of the symmetric tensor $\tilde{H}_{\mu\nu}$ linear in the Riemann tensor, i.e.,